TrainingByPackt/Fixing-Bad-UX-Designs-/README.md

 # Introduction-to-UX-Design-Patterns-
-Code bundles for Introduction to UX Design Patterns, published by Packt and authored by Lisandra Maioli
+Code bundles for Fixing Bad UX Designs, published by Packt and authored by Lisandra Maioli